 To create an even more tactile and entertaining experience, you can offer hay (and your foraging treasure of choice) using one of multiple enriching feeder options.
 The following enriching accessories are designed to nurture your pet’s instincts to explore and play.

 Pets love this simple, interactive chew and it’s even more entertaining and enriching when stuffed with your pet’s favorite hay and treats.
-The Hide & Chew Roll is made of pet-safe corrugate, offering an attractive and ideal chewing texture for small herbivores.
-Your pet will have hours of fun rolling this item around their environment and you’ll have just as much watching and even joining in the fun with them.
+The Treasure Barrel is made of pet-safe corrugate, offering an attractive and ideal chewing texture for small herbivores.
+Your pet will enjoy stretching their legs as they reach for their favorite hay and treats – and you’ll have just as much watching and even joining in the fun with them.

 Do you love seeing your pet’s mind at work?
 This forage pot is a must-have for any small herbivore habitat.
 The high-quality clay pot easily attaches to habitat walls and can be filled with small pieces of hay, pellets, or treats for a mentally engaging addition to every habitat.
 Simply fill the pot, place on the lid, and watch your pet forage away!

 Apple Stick Hay Feeder

 We’ve said it before and we’ll say it again – the more hay, the better!
 In addition to free-standing piles in various locations throughout the habitat, it’s always great to offer your pet’s favorite hay in various unique locations.
 Our all-natural Apple Stick Hay Feeder is an enriching favorite when it comes to feeding hay.
 In addition to providing a vertical hanging option, your chewer will delight in chewing on the natural apple stick!